 The reward for each miner in the mining pool is calculated based on individual share difficulty and share time in the pool.
 The more powerful miners are typically assigned a higher difficulty and will thus be entitled to a larger proportion of reward compared to the others.
 The network automatically calculates the share difficulty and share time.
 However, each miner will be required to submit their share records.

 Hope you like the article on what is Bitcoin mining, in case you are new to bitcoin and blockchain and want to learn more?
-Sign up for Simplilearn’s Blockchain Basics course.
+Sign up for Simplilearn’s Professional Certificate Program In Blockchain course.
 Want to get a résumé-boosting blockchain certification?
 Check out the Blockchain Certification training course.

 Why do bitcoins need to be mined?